Advocacy projects, Clinical Mental Health Counseling

 NAU’s Educational Psychology department is involved in outreach

-Ongoing Advocacy Projects from NAU-Flagstaff, NAU-Phoenix, and NAU-Tucson Masters Programs in Clinical Mental Health Counseling
+Northern Arizona University is involved in ongoing advocacy projects from NAU-Flagstaff, NAU-Phoenix, and NAU-Tucson masters programs in Clinical Mental Health Counseling.

 National Alliance on Mental Illness-NAU Chapter

 Steve Nickolaisen recently founded and launched a new student organization on campus- National Alliance on Mental Illness-Northern Arizona University Chapter.
 Steve is a recent graduate of our Master’s in Counseling program who is currently pursuing a PhD at Northern Arizona University in Counseling Psychology.
 Steve, along with Sabrina Stoorman, Erin Hanks, Meagan Holcombe, and Alexis Sanchez (graduates or students currently in the Counseling program), have set up, and are running mental illness support groups on campus for university students.
 They also provide information on mental health community resources to students.

 Ongoing Clinical Mental Health Counseling Political Advocacy Projects:

 On February 25th, 2015, during Advocacy Week, Dr. Kendra Surmitis of NAU-Tucson worked with the newly minted Chi Sigma Iota members in Tucson to host a political advocacy awareness session regarding ACA/CACREP advocacy.
 Students discussed the merits of writing a joint letter of support to Arizona legislators designed to create greater awareness of CACREP-accredited counseling programs at the state level.

 Ongoing Clinical Mental Health Counseling Professional Service Advocacy: